 There was considerable variability in how frequently each core element was implemented by hospitals.
 (See Figure 1.)

-Leadership commitment was the least commonly adopted core element.
-Among all facility characteristics and core elements, however, it was the strongest predictor for a hospital having a comprehensive ASP.
-Facilities that had written support from hospital administrators were seven times more likely to have a stewardship program that included all seven core elements.
+Among all facility characteristics and core elements, leadership commitment was the strongest predictor for a hospital having a comprehensive ASP.
+Facilities that had written support from hospital administrators were six times more likely to have a stewardship program that included all seven core elements.
 Salary for staff to engage in stewardship was also significantly predictive of a comprehensive program.
 These results highlight the considerable impact that support from hospital leadership has on successful ASPs.
 Facilities with limited resources can consider establishing this core element first, before gradually adding components of an ASP.

 In contrast, action was the most commonly implemented core element.
-Examples of the action varied and included facility-specific treatment recommendations, which provide guidance for providers on appropriate antibiotic management for specific conditions (implemented in 77 percent of facilities) and antibiotic “timeouts,” during which clinicians reassess whether a patient’s antibiotic therapy should be continued or modified, generally 48 hours after beginning the therapy (reported in only 23 percent of facilities).
+Examples of action varied and included facility-specific treatment recommendations, which offer guidance for providers on appropriate antibiotic management for specific conditions, and antibiotic “timeouts,” during which clinicians reassess whether a patient’s antibiotic therapy should be continued or modified, generally 48 hours after beginning the therapy.3

-Many hospitals have already begun implementing ASPs, driven in part by recent federal policy that encourages stewardship programs for all inpatient facilities.
+Many hospitals have already begun implementing ASPs, driven in part by recent national policies that encourage stewardship programs for all inpatient facilities.
 Understanding the national variation in ASPs, whether by facility size, location, or program content, will provide key lessons for other facilities on how to successfully implement stewardship programs and reduce inappropriate antibiotic use.

 10 case studies map how to improve antibiotic use in acute and long-term care facilities